-World Ocean Atlas 2009 (WOA09) temperature, salinity, and oxygen climatologies were produced on a onedegree grid.
-World Ocean Atlas 2013 (WOA13) consists of both one-degree and quarter-degree temperature, salinity, and oxygen climatologies.
-In addition to the increased spatial resolution, WOA13 also consists of increased vertical resolution and decadal climatologies
+World Ocean Atlas 2009 (WOA09) temperature. salinity. and oxygen climatologies were produced on a one-degree grid.
+Similarly to World Ocean Atlas 2013 (WOA13), World Ocean Atlas 2018 (WOA18) consists of both one-degree and quarter-degree temperature and salinity climatologies.
+In addition to the increased spatial resolution, WOA18 also consists of increased vertical resolution and decadal climatologies.

 The increase in resolution from one-degree to quarter-degree allows regions, whose features were not clearly defined in the onedegree analysis, to be better represented in the higher-resolution analysis.
 An example of this is the Gulf Stream.
-Figure 1 shows the 1955-1964 winter (JFM) temperature of the Gulf Stream at 10m depth off of the Southeastern coast of the United States.
-The quarter-degree resolution shows the tight temperature gradient of the Gulf Stream, whereas the one-degree resolution does not clearly define the Gulf Stream.
+Figure 1 shows the 2005-2017 winter temperature of the Gulf Stream at 10 m depth off of the Southeastern coast of the United States.
+The quarterdegree resolution shows the tight temperature gradient of the Gulf Stream, whereas the onedegree resolution does not clearly define the Gulf Stream.
 The figure also depicts another improvement when moving from one-degree to quarter-degree resolution, and that is the ability to objectively analyze the physical variables closer to land.
-The quarter-degree land gridboxes are closer and more confined to one-degree land the coast than the gridboxes, whose land gridboxes extend much further into the ocean.
-This allows the quarter-degree WOA13 to better use the large amount of data in near-shore observations.
+The quarter-degree land gridboxes are closer and more confined to the coast than the one-degree land gridboxes, whose land gridboxes extend much further into the ocean.
+This allows the quarter-degree WOA18 to better use the large amount of data in near-shore observations.